Just getting started?

-This advanced elective focuses on specialized reporting of news and current affairs and the research and writing of opinion pieces and editorials.
-Students are expected to bring an analytical approach to the course following the internship experience, monitor major print media coverage of particular issues and research and investigate stories independently.
-Students may also work directly with editors to contribute stories for their communities.
+This fourth-semester course focuses on specialized reporting of news and current affairs, and writing of opinion pieces and editorials.
+Students are expected to bring an analytical approach to the course following the internship experience, monitor major print media coverage of particular issues, and research and investigate publishable stories independently.

 JRN 402 Advanced Broadcast Journalism

-This advanced elective focuses on the study and practice of, news gathering, writing, and reporting on current affairs for the broadcast media.
-Students are expected to bring an analytical approach to the course following the internship experience, monitor major broadcast media coverage of particular issues and research and investigate stories independently.
+Advanced study and practice of current affairs, news gathering, writing, and reporting for the broadcast media.
+Students are expected to bring an analytical approach to the course following the internship experience, monitor major broadcast media coverage of particular issues, and research and investigate stories independently.